 Answer: Cooling time will vary with exterior temperatures and time of day.
 Start by pre-cooling your refrigerator at least 12 hours prior to loading your refrigerator.
 Always pre-cool food in your refrigerator or freezer to reduce cooling time.
-Don't pack food too tightly in compartment as to prevent circulation around food items.
+Don't pack food too tight in compartment as to prevent circulation around food items.
 Normal refrigerator operating temperatures are 34°F to 40°F.

-2. The heat pump in my trailer doesn't seem to be providing any heat; yesterday it worked great.
+2. The heat pump in my trailer doesn't seem to be providing any heat, yesterday it worked great.

 Answer: The heat pump is designed to knock the chill off your trailer.
-It functions when outside temperature is 45°F or greater by removing heat from the outside air.
-Below 45°F it will not provide heat.
+It functions when outside temperature is 25°F or greater by removing heat from the outside air.
+Below 25°F, with heat pump only selected on the thermostat, it will not provide heat; see Thermostat on page 5-21